paritytech/smart-bench/README.md

 It can also be run manually from the link below; just click 'Run workflow' `https://github.com/paritytech/smart-bench/actions/workflows/benchmark.yml`

-The workflow output consists of the updated file with statistics `benchmark-results.csv` and the generated graph `tps.png`
+The workflow output consists of the updated files with statistics and the generated graphs.